-Both countries currently offer rides on the Maid of the Mist, although the Canadian Maid of the Mist will cease operations this year (with another company poised to take over in 2014).
+Both countries currently offer rides on the Maid of the Mist, although the Canadian Maid of the Mist will cease operations this year (with another company poised to take over).
 It’s a family-friendly attraction that’s appropriate for kids of all ages.
 Guests don a complimentary blue poncho and board the short boat tour of the falls.
 While guests on one side of the boat got soaked, it’s easy to move over to the opposite side if you’d prefer to only get slightly wet.
 The Maid of the Mist is the best way to get up close to the falls, and any tourist to Niagara Falls should do it.

 Adrenaline junkies can’t leave the Niagara Falls, NY area without a trip on a Whirlpool Jet Boat.
 These boats travel through class five rapids at a quick speed, soaking passengers in the process.
 There are three Whirlpool Jet Boat locations in the Niagara Falls area, with one in Canada and two in New York.
 We visited the Lewiston, NY location, where I was impressed with the professionalism of our guide Shaun and captain Aleeshia.
 Despite the layers of clothes they provide you, you will get absolutely soaked on the ride, so be prepared with a full change of clothes.
 If you sit in the first three rows of the boat you’ll feel almost submerged by water at some points, so sit in the back if you aren’t comfortable with that.